- Northeast Ohio 216.444.7000

 Colon polyps and cancer

 Each year, 130,000 Americans are diagnosed with colorectal cancer, the second most common form of cancer in the United States.
 Fortunately, with advances in early detection and treatment, colorectal cancer is one of the most curable forms of the disease.
 By using a variety of screening tests, it is possible to prevent, detect and treat the disease long before symptoms appear.

-Almost all colorectal cancers begin as polyps, benign (non-cancerous) growths in the tissues lining your colon and rectum.
+Almost all colorectal cancers begin as colon polyps, benign (non-cancerous) growths in the tissues lining your colon and rectum.
 Cancer develops when these polyps grow and abnormal cells develop and start to invade surrounding tissue.
 Removal of polyps can prevent the development of colorectal cancer.
-Almost all precancerous polyps can be removed painlessly using a flexible lighted tube called a colonoscope.
+Almost all precancerous polyps can be removed painlessly during a colonoscopy screening.
 If not caught in the early stages, colorectal cancer can spread throughout the body.
 More advanced cancer requires more complicated surgical techniques.

 Most early forms of colorectal cancer do not cause symptoms, which makes screening especially important.
 When symptoms do occur, the cancer might already be quite advanced.
 Symptoms include blood on or mixed in with the stool, a change in normal bowel habits, narrowing of the stool, abdominal pain, weight loss, or constant tiredness.

 Most cases of colorectal cancer are detected in one of four ways:

 - By screening people at average risk for colorectal cancer beginning at age 45.